Certified organic: getting back to nature

 Angove Family Winemakers vineyard in McLaren Vale, South Australia, has found a rather novel way of dealing with one particular slimy pest.

-Winemakers generally use a range of different tactics to control snails, and it’s common for them to use bait balls or synthetic chemical interventions, including chemical pesticides.
-But Angove has found another method that’s far less harmful, and a lot cuter.
+Winemakers generally use a range of different tactics to control snails.
+It’s common for them to use bait balls or synthetic chemical interventions, including chemical pesticides.
+But Angove has found another method that’s far less harmful… and a lot cuter.

 “We employ a team of Indian runner ducks to control the snail population,” Angove says.

 Throughout the vineyard, areas are fenced off for targeted “snailing”.
 If left to roam at random, the ducks will only eat snails that are easy to find.
 But by fencing off areas, the ducks burrow deep to pick out the hidden snails that would otherwise come out when it rains and feed on grapevine buds and young leaves.